 On March 8, 1886, American chemist and Nobel laureate Edward Calvin Kendall was born.
 Kendall shared the Nobel Prize for Physiology or Medicine in 1950 with Philip S. Hench and Tadeus Reichstein for research on the structure and biological effects of adrenal cortex hormones.
 Kendall did not only focus on the adrenal glands, he was also responsible for the isolation of thyroxine, a hormone of the thyroid gland and worked with the team that crystalized glutathione and identified its chemical structure.

 Edward C. Kendall was born in South Norwalk, Connecticut in 1886, the third child of George S. Kendall, a dentist, and his wife Eva.
 Already at Stamford High School Kendall developed an interest in chemistry.
-He attended Columbia University, earning a Bachelor of Science degree in 1908, was awarded a scholarship for post-graduate work and finished a Master of Science degree in Chemistry in 1909.
+He attended Columbia University as one of the first students of Henry Clapp Sherman, earning a Bachelor of Science degree in 1908, was awarded a scholarship for post-graduate work and finished a Master of Science degree in Chemistry in 1909.
 He became the first recipient of the Goldschmidt Fellowship and began research on amylase, an enzyme of the pancreas.
-In 1910, he received a Ph.D. in Chemistry from Columbia University for his research.
+In 1910, he received a Ph.D. in Chemistry from Columbia University for his research on the enzyme amylase.

 In 1914 he was appointed Head of the Biochemistry Section in the Graduate School of the Mayo Foundation, Rochester which is affiliated with the University of Minnesota, and in 1915 he was appointed Director of the Division of Biochemistry there and subsequently Professor of Physiological Chemistry.
 Kendall’s most notable discovery was the isolation of thyroxine, although it was not the work he received the most accolades for.
 Along with associates, Kendall was involved with the isolation of glutathione and determining its structure.
 He also isolated several steroids from the adrenal gland cortex, one of which was initially called Compound E. Working with Mayo Clinic physician Philip Showalter Hench, Compound E was used to treat rheumatoid arthritis.
 The compound was eventually named cortisone.